Data-Wrangling-and-Visualisation/Stock-Market-Visualization/README.md

 </p>
 <p>
 The MOEX web site provides exhaustive information about the price of MOEX indexes by days and months recorded from 1997.
 Particularly, the tables consist of the following columns: the date of a record (dd.mm.yyyy), the values of an index at the beginning of the period and at the end of the period (floating-point numbers), the maximum and minimum recorded values of an index during the period (floating-point numbers), the money volume of an index during the period (floating-point number), and the money capitalization of index during the period (floating-point number).

+Individual stocks and ETF's on the other hand contain slightly different columns.
+Those are: date of a record (dd.mm.yyyy), instrument name (string), number of trades on a given day (int), weighted average price (floating-point number), the values of stock at the beginning of the period and at the end of the period (floating-point numbers), the maximum and minimum recorded values of an index during the period (floating-point numbers), the money volume of an index during the period (floating-point number).
 </p>

 <a name="milestones"> <h2> Project Milestones </h2> </a>